ucsd-cse29/fa25/src/week10/lab10.md

 The starter code for this lab can be found [here](https://github.com/ucsd-cse29/lab10-scripting-and-pokemon)

-This lab can be found [here](https://cse29spring2025.github.io/lab9) among other places.
+This lab can be found [here](https://cse29spring2025.github.io/lab9).

 If you would just like the pokemon part of the lab:
 [Pokemon](pokemon.md)

+If you would like a list of pokemon for reference: [here](https://www.pokemon.com/us/pokedex).

 ### Staff AM(Almost)A